Bootstrap

 Default Parameters

-You can use the following static parameters in the configuration files:
+You can use these static parameters in the configuration files:

-• %appDir% is the absolute path to the directory of Bootstrap.php file
+• %appDir% is the absolute path to the directory containing the Bootstrap.php file

 • %tempDir% is the absolute path to the directory for temporary files